nachocaru/xaprb.com/content/blog/2012-03-07-percona-is-hiring.md

 ---
 Thinking about a new career?
 Percona is hiring for a [variety of positions][1].
 Sales, server engineering, training, consulting, support, and occasionally other things too.

-It&#8217;s a great place to work.
-I&#8217;m totally biased, but it&#8217;s still a great place to work.
+It's a great place to work.
+I'm totally biased, but it's still a great place to work.

  [1]: http://www.percona.com/about-us/careers/open-positions/